Job sharing, which is the practice of splitting a full-time position into two part-time jobs, is an increasingly popular flexible work arrangement.

 Although job sharing appears to be a great solution for both employer and employee, one naturally wonders if it’s really possible to share a job with another person?
 And if it is in fact possible, what are the steps to make what looks good on paper work in reality?

-Despite its many advantages, job sharing doesn’t come without its own challenges, and in order to ensure a successful job share, here are a few actions to take:
+Despite its many advantages, job sharing doesn’t come without its own challenges.

 1. Build Strong Foundations for a Strong Partnership

 To this day, some businesses still feel it is inefficient and unproductive to involve existing employees in the hiring process of new ones, especially when they’re not going to directly manage the new hire.
 We beg to differ.

 When hiring an executive or replacing a manager, involving the team can have incredibly positive results.
 But in the case of job sharing, it is crucial to do so.